Start Me Up

 Here’s the full Top 50 Playlist.
 Obviously, the songs are all there in their entirety.
 But for this exercise, we’ll understand if you only listen to just the first few seconds of each.

-(but by all means log in to Spotify so you can hear the beginnings and not the random middle that’s played in preview mode)
+(but by all means open the playlist in the Spotify app so you can hear the beginnings and not the random middle that’s played in preview mode)

 ***And see the continuation, More Great Opening Guitar Riffs here***